jensarps/IDBWrapper/README.md

 * IE has limited support, which can be fixed by including [idb-iegap](https://github.com/dfahlander/idb-iegap)
 * Safari has buggy support, which can be fixed by using the above mentioned shim
+* Details on how to change the implementation being used can be found in the [wiki](https://github.com/jensarps/IDBWrapper/wiki/Usage#defining-implementation-preference-aka-make-idbwrapper-use-the-shim)

 #Using IDBWrapper